bettameta/site-monitoring/README.md

 # Site Monitoring

 Automated uptime, SSL, and SMTP monitoring for WordPress sites.
-Alerts are sent to Slack via GitHub Actions, triggered every 2 hours by cron-job.org.
+Alerts are sent to Slack via GitHub Actions, triggered 4 times daily by cron-job.org.

 ---